mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::warning
-The `extendTheme` is not the same as [`createTheme`](/material-ui/customization/theming/#createtheme-options-args-theme), do not use theme interchangably.
+`extendTheme` is not the same as [`createTheme`](/material-ui/customization/theming/#createtheme-options-args-theme).
+Do not use them interchangeably.

 - `createTheme()` returns a theme for `ThemeProvider`.
 - `extendTheme()` returns a theme for `CssVarsProvider`.